Ramneek82810/Banknote-Fraud-Detector/README.md

 ## 🔍 Problem Statement
 This project aims to classify banknotes into two categories:

-Real Banknotes 🏅
+-Real Banknotes 🏅

-Fake Banknotes 💸
+-Fake Banknotes 💸

 By analyzing different features (like variance, skewness, curtosis, and entropy), the model learns to distinguish between genuine and forged banknotes. 🧐

 🧠 Methodology